 11/15/17: The Federal Highway Administration’s Central Federal Lands Highway Division (CFL)-managed Lake Mary Road Reconstruction Project has been completed.
 Construction on the Willow Valley Creek Bridge also is finished and all Oversize/Overweight (OSOW) load restrictions have been lifted.

 Both the northbound & southbound lanes of Lake Mary Road are open for traffic with a posted speed limit of 50 mph.
 Lake Mary Road also now has wide paved four-foot-wide shoulders along its entire length and is open for multimodal use all the way from Beulah Blvd to SR 87, a distance of more than 50 miles.

 Project Manager: Central Federal Lands

 Project Contractor: Stormwater Plans, LLC

 Cost: $8.2 Million

 Funding Source: Federal Land Access Program (FLAP) Grant & Prop.
 403

-The Lake Mary Road Reconstruction Project includes reconstructing the roadway and widening shoulders for multimodal use along five miles of Lake Mary Road between milepost 312.5 and milepost 317.5.
-Another two miles of Lake Mary Road between mileposts 310 and 312.5 will be milled and overlaid.
-In addition, the superstructure and decking of the Willow Valley Creek Bridge at milepost 297.5.
+The Lake Mary Road Reconstruction Project included reconstructing the roadway and widening shoulders for multimodal use along five miles of Lake Mary Road between milepost 312.5 and milepost 317.5.
+Another two miles of Lake Mary Road between mileposts 310 and 312.5 was milled and overlaid.
+In addition, the superstructure and decking of the Willow Valley Creek Bridge at milepost 297.5 was replaced.